Arkansas’ current minimum wage rate is $9.25.

 Related topic covered on other pages include:

-Arkansas requires employers with 4 or more employees to pay employees overtime at a rate of 1½ times their regular rate when they work 40 hours or more in a work week, unless an employee is otherwise exempt.
+Arkansas labor laws require employers with 4 or more employees to pay employees overtime at a rate of 1½ times their regular rate when they work 40 hours or more in a work week, unless an employee is otherwise exempt.
 AR Stat.
 11-4-211.
 Federal overtime laws may also apply.
 For federally-defined exemption and other federal overtime laws see FLSA: Overtime.

 Meals and Breaks

-Arkansas does not require employers to provide meals or breaks (except to children under the age of 16 employed in the entertainment industry).
-AK Admin.
+Arkansas labor laws do not require employers to provide meals or breaks (except to children under the age of 16 employed in the entertainment industry).
+AR Admin.
 Regs. for Child Labor Section 2.402(c).

 However, if an employer chooses to provide a break period of 20 minutes or less, it must be paid.
 Additionally, if an employer chooses to provide a meal period (typically 30 minutes or longer), it may be unpaid so long as the employee is completely relieved of all work duties during the meal period.
-AR Dept. of Labor FAQs.
+AR Admin.
+Regs.
+010.14-108(C); AR Dept. of Labor FAQs.